-On March 25, 2013, the Company authorized the issuance of 4,150 shares of Series A Preferred and entered into a Securities Purchase Agreement pursuant to which the Company agreed to sell up to an aggregate of 4,150 shares of our Series A Preferred, \$0.001 par value per share at a purchase price per share of \$1.45 for aggregate proceeds to the Company of approximately \$6,017.
-On March 25, 2013, we sold 4,000 shares of Series A Preferred for aggregate proceeds of \$5,800.
-On April 5, 2013, we sold the remaining 150 shares of Series A Preferred for aggregate proceeds of \$217.
-The Company incurred issuance costs of \$847 and used the net proceeds from the sale of the Series A Preferred to reduce its revolving loan payable.
+In March 2013, the Company authorized the issuance of 4,150 shares of Series A Preferred and entered into a Securities Purchase Agreement pursuant to which the Company agreed to sell up to an aggregate of 4,150 shares of our Series A Preferred, \$0.001 par value per share at a purchase price per share of \$1.45 for aggregate proceeds to the Company of approximately \$6,017.
+In March 2013, we sold 4,000 shares of Series A Preferred for aggregate proceeds of \$5,800.
+In April 2013, we sold the remaining 150 shares of Series A Preferred for an aggregate proceeds of \$217.
+The Company incurred issuance costs of approximately \$847 and used the net proceeds from the sale of the Series A Preferred to reduce its revolving loan payable.

-Each share of Series A Preferred is convertible into shares of our common stock at the initial conversion rate of one share of common stock for each share of Series A Preferred.
-The conversion will be adjusted for certain non-price based events, such as dividends and distributions on the common stock, stock splits, combinations, recapitalizations, reclassifications, mergers, or consolidations.
-If not previously converted by the holder, the Series A Preferred will automatically convert to common stock if the volume weighted average price for the common stock for any 30 consecutive trading days is equal to or exceeds \$4.35 per share.
-The shares that would be issued if the contingently convertible Series A Preferred were converted are excluded from the calculation of diluted earnings per share due to the Company's net loss position for the thirteen and thirty-nine weeks ended September 28, 2013 (refer to "Note 8 - Net Loss Per Share" for anti-dilutive securities).
+Each share of Series A Preferred is convertible into shares of our common stock at the initial conversion price of \$1.45 per share or one share of common stock for each share of Series A Preferred.
+The conversion price will be adjusted for certain non-price based events, such as dividends and distributions on the common stock, stock splits, combinations, recapitalizations, reclassifications, mergers, or consolidations.
+If not previously converted by the holder, the Series A Preferred will automatically convert to common stock if the volume weighted average price for the Common Stock for any 30 consecutive trading days is equal to or exceeds \$4.35 per share.
+The shares that would be issued if the contingently convertible Series A Preferred were converted are excluded in the calculation of diluted earnings per share due to the Company's net loss position for the twenty-six weeks ended June 28, 2014 (refer to "Note 8 - Net Loss Per Share" for anti-dilutive securities).